 Spotting Red Flags: Signs to Notice at Each Stage

 Within every stage of periodontal disease, there are signs or symptoms that require further oral examination and treatment.
-One stage marker is gum pocket depth that is
+One stage marker is gum pocket depth that is also known as “probing depths”.
+As gum disease worsens, the pockets that form between your gums and teeth grow deeper allowing bacteria to cause inflammation and destruction of bone.

 The four core stages of this condition include gingivitis, mild periodontal disease, moderate periodontal disease, and advanced periodontal disease.